 The IPC classifications set the rules to follow when designing a printed circuit board.
 And between Class 2 and Class 3, the design requirements are fairly different.
 How much do you know about the different design rules for IPC Class 2 and Class 3?
 Take the quiz and find out!

 Congratulations, you sure know a lot about the different design rules between IPC Class 2 and Class 3.
-We can help you design and build your high-reliability PCBs.
+We can help you design and build your IPC Class 3 PCB.

 It looks like you could still learn a thing or two about the different design rules for IPC Class 2 and Class 3.